 Stay informed of any IRS rules or changes regarding Forms 1094-C or 1095-C.

-The IRS recently extended the deadline for individuals to receive 1095-C forms from employers.
-The original January 31, 2020 deadline is now March 2, 2021.
+The IRS automatically extended the deadline for individuals to receive 1095-C forms from employers.
+The original January 31, 2021 deadline is now March 2, 2021.
 Thus, no additional extensions will be granted for the furnishing of the 1095-C for the 2020 ACA Reporting plan year.

 Be aware of individual state mandates.

-A trend is growing among states to legislate requirements for taxpayers to prove health insurance coverage.
-Employers must provide coverage data to the state in addition to the IRS.
-To date, only New Jersey will require ACA reporting on its individual taxpayers for 2019, but other states are following this trend.
+A trend is growing among states to legislate requirements for taxpayers to provide health insurance coverage.
+Employers must offer coverage data to the state in addition to the IRS.
+To date, the below states will require ACA reporting on its individual taxpayers for 2020, but other states will soon be following this trend.

 Looking for a proven solution for your organization’s ACA reporting needs?